sigruptor/arjhanwar.github.io/interviews/system_design/tradeoffs.md

 inefficiencies and limit scale and availability. e.g. Dynamo provides a primary key interface.
 * Dont need complex quering and management functionality provided by RDBMS.
 The extra functionality requires expensive hardware and skilled personnel

+###### NoSQL Document Store (e.g., MongoDB)
+**How It Works:**
+A NoSQL document store saves data as JSON-like documents, which can be nested and vary in structure.
+Collections of documents can represent different entities, such as Users, Channels, and Messages.
+Example collections:
+- Users Collection: stores user data in documents, each representing a user.
+- Channels Collection: stores metadata about channels.
+- Messages Collection: stores messages and can include embedded references to users and channels.

+**Pros:**
+1. **Scalability:** NoSQL databases are typically designed for horizontal scaling.
+They can distribute data across multiple nodes seamlessly, which is ideal for growing systems.
+2. **Flexibility:** The schema-less nature allows for quick changes to data structures (e.g., adding fields to messages without migrations).
+3. **Performance for Reads/Writes:** MongoDB, for example, is optimized for fast reads and writes, especially for unstructured or semi-structured data.
+4. **Document Embedding:** You can embed related data (e.g., message history in the user document) to reduce the number of queries required.

+**Cons:**
+1. **Eventual Consistency:** Most NoSQL databases prioritize availability and partition tolerance (as per the CAP theorem), which can result in eventual consistency rather than strict consistency.
+This could cause issues when you need strong transactional guarantees (e.g., ensuring a message is always written after a channel is created).
+2. **Complex Queries:** While MongoDB and similar systems support querying, it can be harder to perform complex joins or aggregations compared to relational databases.
+You often need to design your schema to avoid such queries.
+3. **Data Duplication:** If you embed documents (e.g., embedding messages in channel documents), it may lead to data duplication and inefficient updates.

+**Use Case Fit:**
+1. **Best for Scalability:** If you're expecting rapid growth and need to scale horizontally with ease.
+2. **Good for Performance-Critical Applications:** When high throughput (e.g., sending and retrieving messages quickly) and low-latency operations are crucial.
+3. **Flexible Data Models:** Ideal for systems with evolving or loosely defined schemas

+###### Key-Value Stores (e.g., Redis, DynamoDB)
+**How It Works:**
+Data is stored in simple key-value pairs, where the key is unique, and the value could be a string, list, or more complex data structure (e.g., sets, hashes).
+- For example, Redis can be used to store user session data, cached messages, or notification states.

+**Pros:**
+1. **Fast Access:** Extremely fast for read/write operations, which makes it great for caching and session management.
+2. **Scalability:** Can handle massive numbers of read and write requests due to its lightweight nature and the ability to scale horizontally.
+3. **Simplicity:** Simple to set up and use.

+**Cons:**
+1. **Lack of Complex Queries:** Key-value stores don't provide advanced querying or aggregation capabilities.
+Data modeling for complex relationships (e.g., querying all messages from a user across channels) is challenging.
+2. **Persistence Limitations:** While Redis offers persistence options (e.g., RDB snapshots, AOF), it is primarily used as an in-memory store.
+Storing large amounts of persistent data in Redis may be impractical.
+3. **Limited Data Model:** Not ideal for applications that need complex relationships between entities like users, channels, and messages.

+**Use Case Fit:**
+1. **Best for Caching and Session Management:** If you need extremely fast access to specific data, such as recent messages or user session info.
+2. **Not Ideal for Long-Term Storage:** Redis is not well-suited for long-term message storage but is a great option for frequently accessed, time-sensitive data.

 ## Replica Synchronization
 Many systems traditionally use Synchronous replica coordination in order to provide strongly consistent data accesss interface, but they have to tradeoff